Moving to Connecticut: Ultimate Relocation Guide 2021

 Cost of Living in Connecticut

 How much does it cost to live in Connecticut?
-Living here doesn’t come cheap.
-The cost of living is roughly 17% higher than the national average.
+Real estate in CT doesn’t come cheap.
+There is a high cost of living at roughly 17% higher than the national average.
 Housing, transportation, and food costs are also above the U.S. average while utilities are slightly below.
 Despite these higher costs, the quality of living in Connecticut is among the very best.
 Average incomes are great and youth educational opportunities are tremendous.

 How much money do you need to live comfortably in Connecticut?
 You would need more than $115k to support a family of four in most CT cities, or about $9k per month.